bozokopic/homepage/src_rst/blog/run_asyncio.rst

-Because of these addition logic implemented inside `run_asyncio`, same code provided as example of running `asyncio` application with `hat.util.run_asyncio` can be run on Windows with same behavior as on other systems.
+Because of these addition logic implemented inside `run_asyncio`, same code provided as example of running `asyncio` application with `hat.aio.run_asyncio` can be run on Windows with same behavior as on other systems.